Cross Registration for Fall is ongoing until August 22, 2014. Forms received after that time may be processed as time allows.

 In addition to the cross registration documents, SPH students must submit a Request for Transfer Credit Approval or Pre-Approval, if they intend for the course to “count” towards their SPH degree program.
 The cross registration credits count towards the maximum of eight (8) credits stdents may apply to the MPH program.
 Students in other programs must verify their eligibility for cross-registration courses with their program director.

 It is possible that a host institution would allow registration, but that the course would not be approved for transfer credit at SPH.
 Therefore, SPH students are urged to start the transfer credit process well ahead of the registration procedure.

-If the course is approved by the host institution, the SPH student brings a signed copy of the Cross-Registration back to the BUSPH Registrar’s Office for processing at SPH, along with a completed SPH paper add/drop form for that semester.
+If the course is approved by the host institution, the SPH student brings a signed copy of the Cross-Registration form back to the BUSPH Registrar’s Office for processing at SPH, along with a completed SPH paper add/drop form for that semester.
 The student is registered for the number of credits that BUSPH would allow for the course.
 This process may take up to six weeks.
 Students must anticipate implications in terms of changing status, being in the correct status, or adding charges to their account (i.e., medical insurance) with the added course credits from the cross-registered course.

 Students must contact both the host and home registrar’s office when adding or dropping a class and will be required to complete forms at both schools.
 The deadlines and academic guidelines of both schools must be met.
 Students should contact the host university directly for specific class calendars and deadlines.